Troubleshooting Issues With Your Garage Door: The Definitive Guide

 It can be frustrating when your garage door is not functioning properly.
 That is why it is important to carefully maintain your garage door and its opener over the years to keep them functioning at an optimal level.
 A properly working garage door is essential to your family’s safety and security.

-As the premier local San Diego garage door repairman experienced with all things garage doors, including garage door repair, garage door opener repair, garage door spring repair and general garage door service we have put together this definitive garage door troubleshooting guide to help anyone having issues with the door to their garage.
+As the premier local experts when it comes to San Diego garage door repair, our team at Coastal Garage Doors has put together this definitive garage door troubleshooting guide to help anyone having issues with the door to their garage.

 Let’s jump right in.
 If you are having issues with your door or opener, the culprit is likely one of these common problems:

 This may seem like common sense, but you’d be amazed how often this is the reason for garage door issues.
 In order to work, your garage door remote transmitters need to have working batteries.

 If your garage door opens using the transmitter inside your garage but doesn’t when you use the remote transmitters, you likely need new batteries.
 If you have more than one remote transmitter, it is a good idea to change all of their batteries at the same time so you don’t run into a similar problem again in the near future when the next one runs out.

 Most modern garage doors are equipped with safety sensors that detect anything that might be blocking your garage door from closing.
 Over time, these sensors can get dirty and the vibrations of the door opening and closing can throw off their alignment.
 Clean the eye of each sensor with a soft cloth and streak-free cleaning solution.